Interview Day Deconstructed

 Try and prepare your presentation as if you’re writing a good story.
 Lure us in with a good introduction and main idea, but try and add an unexpected twist before it’s over.
 Everyone loves a good twist or reveal.
 So remember, before finishing, hit us baby one more time (#sorrynotsorry for that terrible pun).

 All jokes aside though, I think it’s just important to have fun and present who you are.
-It can literally be anything in the world, just make it interesting for us.
+It can literally be anything in the world, just make it interesting.
 You’ll do amazing whatever you do and even if you don’t, there is always next time.
 Marc loves resilient people.
-Don’t forget, if you’re having fun on stage, so are we.
+Don’t forget, if you’re having fun on stage, so are they.

 If you need any kind of help with your interview day presentation or any other advice email me at email@example.com or just hit me up on Twitter @now_pictured.